 Ali Khatami, PhD, PE, LEP, CGC, is a Project Director and a Vice President of SCS Engineers.
-He is also our National Expert for Landfill Design, Construction Quality Assurance, and Elevated Temperature Landfills.
+He is our National Expert for Landfill Design, Construction Quality Assurance, and Elevated Temperature Landfills.
 He has over 40 years of research and professional experience in mechanical, structural, and civil engineering.
 Dr. Khatami has been involved for more than 30 years in the design and permitting of civil/solid waste/environmental projects such as, surface water management systems, drainage structures, municipal solid waste landfills, hazardous solid waste landfills, low level radioactive waste landfills, leachate and wastewater conveyance and treatment systems, gas management systems, hazardous waste impoundments, storage tank systems, waste tire processing facilities, composting facilities, material recovery facilities, landfill gas collection and disposal systems, leachate evaporator systems, and liquid impoundment floating covers.
 Dr. Khatami has acquired extensive experience and knowledge in the areas of geology, hydrogeology, hydrology, hydraulics, construction methods, material science, construction quality assurance (CQA), and stability of earth systems.
 Dr. Khatami has applied this experience in the siting of numerous landfills.

 Dr. Khatami has been involved in the design, permitting, and construction of over 100 landfills in the United States, Europe, and Middle East.
-He has has significant experience in the design and construction of landfill gas collection and gas disposal systems.
+He has significant experience in the design and construction of landfill gas collection and gas disposal systems.
 Dr. Khatami has designed numerous landfills with active and passive gas collection systems, permitted several leachate evaporator systems with beneficial reuse of the landfill gas.
 As the engineer of record for these facilities, Dr. Khatami has managed construction of these systems following completion of permitting.
 Dr. Khatami has been extensively involved in the preparation of Title V permit applications for utility and enclosed flare systems, solar flares, and gas collection systems.

 Dr. Khatami has provided expert services to clients facing structural failure issues at their facilities, to legal counsels representing plaintiffs, to developers defending their planned projects before administrative judges, and to clients during resolution meetings with regulatory agencies.